KouroshKSH/ML-PedroDomingos-CSEP-546/lec1/lec1.md

 <h1>Two Views Of Learning</h1>

-1. **Learning is the removal of our remaining uncertainty.** Suppose we knew that the unknown function was an $\  m- \ of- n$ boolean function, then we could use the training examples to infer which function it is.
+1. **Learning is the removal of our remaining uncertainty.** Suppose we knew that the unknown function was an $m- \ of- n$ boolean function, then we could use the training examples to infer which function it is.
 2. **Learning requires guessing a good, small hypothesis class.** We can start with a very small class and enlarge it until it contains an hypothesis that fits the data.

 :anger: ***But We Could Be Wrong.***